bevyengine/bevy/CONTRIBUTING.md

 1. Fork the `bevyengine/bevy` repository on GitHub, you'll need to create a GitHub account if you don't have one already.
 2. Make your changes in a local clone of your fork, typically in its own new branch.
+   1. Try to split your work into separate commits, each with a new purpose.
+Be particularly thoughtful of this when responding to reviews so we can see what's changed.
 3. For a higher chance of CI passing the first time, consider locally running `cargo run -p ci`.
 You can run the commands manually:
     1. `cargo fmt --all -- --check` (remove `--check` to let the command fix found problems)
     2. `cargo clippy --workspace --all-targets --all-features -- -D warnings -A clippy::type_complexity`